Roman Catholic Diocese of Ballarat: Federal government inquiry

-Following the Royal Commission, the Age reported that paedophile priests in Victoria worked together to share victims and there was more organisation than previously thought.
+Following the royal commission, The Age reported that paedophile priests in Victoria worked together to share victims and there was more organisation than previously thought.

-There have been more revelations through legal proceedings that show that priests and brothers in the Ballarat diocese were sharing victims, passing on intelligence about vulnerable children, and protecting each other; 140 people have made claims of child abuse against the Catholic church in the Ballarat diocese.
-In Warrnambool seven Catholic priests and Christian Brothers abused children in an almost-continuous stream of paedophile clerics employed between 1963 and 1994.
-Ballarat diocese and Christian Brothers were also exporting known paedophiles to the US under the guise of "treatment".
+There have been more revelations through legal proceedings that show that priests and brothers in the Ballarat diocese were sharing victims, passing on intelligence about vulnerable children and protecting each other; 140 people have made claims of child abuse against the Catholic Church in the Ballarat diocese.
+In Warrnambool, seven Catholic priests and Christian Brothers abused children in an almost-continuous stream of paedophile clerics employed between 1963 and 1994.
+The Ballarat diocese and the Christian Brothers were also exporting known paedophiles to the US under the guise of "treatment".
 Notorious paedophile priests Gerald Ridsdale and Paul David Ryan, who molested boys at Warrnambool, were also sent to the US between the 1970s and early 2000s.
 Bishop Ronald Mulkearns approved both Ryan and Ridsdale's travel to the US for treatment and study, where both are alleged to have sexually assaulted children.

 "Loud Fence"

-A community response during the Royal Commission into Institutional Responses to Child Sexual Abuse was "Loud Fence", which was started by St. Patrick's College school principal John Crowley who urged the public to tie ribbons to the school fence before the Royal Commission hearing commenced.
+A community response during the Royal Commission into Institutional Responses to Child Sexual Abuse was "Loud Fence", which was started by St Patrick's College school principal John Crowley who urged the public to tie ribbons to the school fence before the royal commission hearing commenced.
 He credits the idea and name to an unnamed local survivor, with another survivor coming up with the term "No more silence" in February 2014.
 John was the person who tied the first ribbon.
 By the day of the first hearing, ribbons had been tied to not only the school fence, but also to the fence of St Alipius Primary School, St Patrick's Cathedral, the entrances to Ballarat East, as well as outside the Ballarat Courts.
 Survivors at the hearing wore a ribbon pinned to their lapels.
-After the hearings had started, ribbons were taken down from St Alipius and some members of the community tied them back up.
+After the hearings had started, ribbons were taken down from St Alipius and some members of the community tied them back.
 One of those, Maureen Hatcher, then started a Facebook page called "Loud Fence" which is still in operation.
 Places that had a history of sexual abuse were marked with ribbons as a sign of support for the victims.
-The Loud Fence movement also spread internationally, with survivors taking it to Rome and even speaking about it at a University in Rome.
+The Loud Fence movement also spread internationally, with survivors taking it to Rome and even speaking about it at a university in Rome.
 There was also a Loud Fence march in Ballarat.
 The diocese removed the ribbons three days after the Royal Commission in to Institutional Responses to Child Sexual Abuse published its final recommendations.